Izzywa/OnBeat/README.md

     - Youtube url:
         - The `YoutubeUrl` model have a validation to make sure it is a valid youtube link.
 If invalid, the note will be removed and the view will respond with an error.
         - Client-side, the application is set not to save timestamps should there be no valid youtube linked to the note.
 Even so, as a failsafe, any timestamp submitted will be converted into regular note if there is no youtube url given.
     - Other contents of the note is saved with the helper function [`save_noteList_item`](#save_notelist_item).
-If any exception occurs in saving the note's content, the note will be deleted and the view will respond with and error.
+If any exception occurs in saving the note's content, the note will be deleted and the view will respond with an error.

     #### view_note
     - This view takes in an integer argument, which should be the ID of the note the user is trying to view.